-The Chair and Vice-Chair meet with the Commissioner and his leadership team in advance of public meetings.
+The Chair and Vice-Chair regularly meet with the Commissioner and his leadership team.
 This provides an opportunity to discuss and plan future business, the content of agenda and reports, and keep each other informed of developments which may impact on our work.
 It allows the Panel to ensure that it is making the best use of everyone's time and the resources available.